-In all sports, an athlete who has not participated for a school in a given sport that season must cease all non-interscholastic competition in a given sport six weeks (42 days) prior to the Monday of the week of the state tournament in that sport in order to be eligible for OHSAA tournament competition provided applicable bylaws and regulations have been followed.
+An athlete who has not participated for a school in a given sport that season must cease all non-interscholastic competition in a given sport by a sport-specific date in order to be eligible for OHSAA tournament competition provided applicable bylaws and regulations have been followed.
+The sport-specific date (e.g. deadline) to cease all non-interscholastic competition is listed in that specific sport's regulations published elsewhere in these regulations.

 In addition, an athlete who has participated for the school in an individual sport (bowling, cross country, golf, swimming & diving, tennis, track & field, and wrestling) and who violates this non-interscholastic competition date by participating in a non-interscholastic contest shall be ineligible for OHSAA tournament competition in that sport in addition to any other penalties that may be prescribed.
-Note: See Golf Regulation 5.2 for an exception to this regulation.